sh1katagana1/osint/general.md

 [OpenVAS Online](https://hostedscan.com/openvas-vulnerability-scan) Run a vulnerability scan on a URL and get the results emailed to you. \
 [Pulsedive](https://pulsedive.com/) Online threat intelligence platform. \
 [Similar Sites](https://www.similarsites.com) Great when you need to find competing companies to your target. \
-[Similar Websites](https://www.sitelike.org) Another similar site search.
+[Similar Websites](https://www.sitelike.org) Another similar site search. \
+[Privacy Watch](https://privacywatch.app) Some general online OSINT tools.

 ## Tips
 1. When translating text in Google Translate, it wont let you translate a long run of text directly in the browser.
 To do this, save the text to a document and use Google Translates Document tab to upload the document to have it translate all of it.
 It can also do images and websites.